cybershoe/devday-mongo101-labs/docs/lab1/lab1-2.md

 3. Copy the connection string from [the last lab](/lab1/lab1-1?id=lab-finding-your-connection-string), and paste it into the `URI` field in the New Connection dialog box.
+  > [!TIP]
-> 👆 **Note**: The jumphost is running Ubuntu Linux with the Xfce dekstop
+  > The jumphost is running Ubuntu Linux with the Xfce dekstop
   > environment.
 If you are using a Mac, you'll need to use ^&nbsp;C and
   > ^&nbsp;V instead of ⌘&nbsp;C and ⌘&nbsp;V to copy and paste, respectively.
 4. Click "Save and Connect"

 ![Image of the New Connection dialog box](images/compass-enter-connection-string.png)